Dermatologist Salary USA 2026: Complete Compensation Guide

 Entry-Level Earnings: Starting Your Dermatology Career

-Entry-level compensation typically ranges from $180,000 to $220,000 annually.
+Entry-level positions typically range from $180,000 to $220,000 annually.
 New dermatologists complete 3-4 years of postgraduate training before independent practice.
-Entry-level positions emphasize mentorship and skill development over maximum annual income.
-Many new professionals work in academic medical centers or hospital-based programs.
+These positions emphasize mentorship and skill development.
+Many work in academic medical centers or hospital-based programs.
 These settings provide excellent training but often offer lower compensation than private practice.
-However, experience gained directly impacts future earning potential and specialization opportunities.
-Additionally, strong foundational skills increase long-term earning trajectory significantly.
+However, experience gained directly impacts future earning potential.
+Additionally, strong foundational skills increase long-term income trajectory significantly.

 • Post-residency start: $180,000 – $200,000